Oculus Rift Headsets Are Offline Following a Software Error - Slashdot

 Oh right... never mind.

-More proof that Oculus was definitely not the way (Score:2)
+More proof that Oculus was definitely not the way (Score:3)

 A certificate expiry takes your entire fucking VR gaming rig down?